Sayeeda Warsi, Baroness Warsi: Controversies

-Roger Helmer defection

-In March 2012, Warsi was criticised by a number of Conservative MPs at a meeting of the 1922 Committee for her handling of MEP Roger Helmer's defection to UKIP.
-A witness to the meeting said, "She had a very very tough time.
-She got it with both barrels from MPs across the party.
-For the Party Chairman to get treated like that shows what people think of the Party Chairman."
-Another is reported to have said, "I just thought she was out of her depth.
-I have never seen anything like it – other than the last time she was before the 1922 Committee.
-I genuinely think she is the worst chairman we have ever had."

 Financial declarations

 In May 2012, Warsi apologised for failing to declare rental income in the Lords' Register of Interests.
 Declaring the fact of income, but not the amount, is necessary for rental income over £5,000.

 Parliamentary expenses inquiry

 On 27 May 2012, criticisms of her claims for parliamentary expenses were reported.
 The Labour Opposition urged a full police investigation into her expenses after it was alleged that she claimed up to £2,000 in rent despite staying rent-free in the London home of a Conservative Party donor, Dr Wafik Moustafa.
 Moustafa claims that he received no money from Warsi.
 Though he stated it was not personal, Moustafa was in a political dispute with Warsi concerning the Conservative Arab Network.

 Labour MP John Mann expressed his intention to refer these claims to the Lords Commissioner for Standards, but Warsi pre-empted this by referring them herself.

 Breach of the Ministerial Code

 Sir Alex Allan found Warsi to have twice breached the Ministerial Code, though he concluded these were minor and noted that she had apologised.
 The first was in relation to a trip to Pakistan where she failed to declare that she was being accompanied by a business partner but Sir Alex found that even were Baroness Warsi to have declared the relationship it would not have prevented the trip from going ahead.
 The second was when she invited her business partner (Abid Hussain) to meet David Cameron at a Number 10 Downing Street Eid event.

 The Conservative Party leadership was criticised in some quarters for holding Baroness Warsi to account on the Ministerial Code while apparently having a more relaxed approach to Jeremy Hunt, who was Culture Secretary at that time.
 Following the publication of the report, David Cameron said Baroness Warsi would remain in her job.